pagopa/io-app/README.md

 For the management of javascript dependencies we use [Yarn](https://yarnpkg.com/lang/en/).

-On Mac you can install it with:
+Yarn is a node application.
+IF you have alredy installed in your system version of node compatible with yarn, you can install it as a global command with:

 ```
-brew install yarn
+npm install -g yarn
 ```

-On Linux use:
+If you do not have node already installed you can install  `yarn` using `nodenv` with this procedure:

 ```
+cd <work-dir>/io-app
+nodenv global $(cat .node-version)
 curl -o- -L https://yarnpkg.com/install.sh | bash
-source $HOME/.bashrc
 ```

+Now you have to login and logout again from the terminal as yarn installs the configuration in different places on macOS or Linux.

 Verify it was installed correctly with the command `which yarn`.
-It should tell you the path of the command.
+It should tell you the installation path of the command.

 #### Install rbenv